-In this guide we’ll go through some in-depth techniques that will improve your conversion rates by reducing abandoned baskets.
+In this guide, we’ll go through some in-depth techniques that will improve your conversion rates by reducing abandoned baskets.

-Is there anything more frustrating than an abandoned basket for an online retailer?
+Is there anything more frustrating than an abandoned basket for an e-commerce retailer?
 It takes a lot of work to even get a customer / potential customer to this point, so to see the shopping cart abandoned at the final hurdle is heart-breaking, not to mention bad business.

-So your thorough SEO strategy or excellent PPC campaign has brought valuable traffic through the door, and your optimised landing page did a great job of closing the sale to the point of adding a product to basket – but then what happened?
+So your thorough SEO strategy or excellent PPC campaign has brought valuable traffic through the door, and your optimised landing page did a great job of closing the sale to the point of adding a product to the basket – but then what happened?

 If baskets are being abounded, you need to find out why…and now!
 Let’s work out how to close the loop on these abandoned baskets.

 - 1 Identifying where potential customers are dropping out from your checkout flow